easyeducation556644-ux/NetflixCodeFinder/replit.md

 - **imap**: IMAP protocol client for email server connections
 - **mailparser**: Email parsing and content extraction
 - **express**: HTTP server framework
+- **translatte**: Free translation library for auto-translating email content to English
 - **drizzle-orm**: Type-safe ORM (included but not actively used)
 - **@neondatabase/serverless**: Serverless PostgreSQL client (included but not actively used)